This Website

 Get THE BOOK on the History of Nichols Industries

-The Mustang (later renamed the Silver Mustang) was the second in the series for Nichols cap guns.
+The Mustang (very quickly renamed the Silver Mustang) was the second in the series for Nichols cap guns.
 It sported plastic grips and was a "break-down" model (you would open a special chamber that held the roll caps) and was also a success.
 To open the chamber you pushed a little white plastic square button on the left side of the gun and the gun would open.

 The success of the Silver Mustang and its predecessor, the Silver Pony and its follower, the Silver Colt enabled the company to have the strength and foresight to be able to create the famous Stallion 45 Cap Gun.